 Library of Egyptian Secrets

 It has long been wondered how the Ancient Egyptians acheived such startlingly realistic effects in nearly flat relief carvings on their temple and tomb walls.
 In 1817 Giovanni Belzoni discovered the tomb of Pharaoh Seti I in the Valley of the Kings near Thebes, Egypt.
 Along with some of the best examples of Egyptian relief work, Belzoni found an entire room in an unfinished state, a room that showed step by step the process the ancient Egyptians used to create their art, carved and painted on the natural walls of the rock-cut chamber.
-While we might wish it had been completed with even more masterpieces, this room has shed much light on ancient Egyptian artistic methods.
+While we might wish Seti's son, Ramesses II had completed the work with even more masterpieces, as he did at Abydos, this room has shed much light on ancient Egyptian artistic methods.

-This excerpt from Giovanni Belzoni's story of the discovery of the tomb of Seti I is illustrated with examples from a number of New Kingdom tombs and temples.
+This excerpt from Giovanni Belzoni's story of the discovery of the tomb of Seti I is illustrated with examples from a number of Egyptian tombs and temples.

 Artist's techniques used in the Tomb of Seti Iby Giovanni Battista Belzoni (published 1820)

 hieroglyphics of every description in Seti I's tomb are sculptured in basso relievo, and

 painted over, except in the unfinished chamber, which was only prepared

 for the sculptor.
 This room gives the best ideas that have yet been